WEBSITE TERMS: PLEASE READ CAREFULLY.

-Cotswold Motor Group is a franchised motor dealer consisting of 3 retail centres in Cheltenham, Gloucester and Hereford, and a Bodyshop and PDI centre in Tewkesbury.
-Our core activities are the sale and service of motor vehicles along with their associated parts.
+Cotswold Motor Group is a franchised motor dealer consisting of 2 retail centres in Cheltenham and Hereford, together with a Bodyshop and PDI centre in Tewkesbury.
+Our core activities are the sale, service and repair of motor vehicles along with their associated parts.

 As part of the organisation’s induction process and throughout workers’ employment with us, we train all staff to treat others with respect and courtesy as well as ensuring they adhere to all relevant laws, regulations and standards.
 This is an ongoing due diligence process.
 We offer a training and development program for all staff from the ground floor through to management.
 We focus on ensuring our management team is not only aware of the requirements to be alert to modern slavery but can also address concerns raised by their team or any suppliers.
 If any worker is found in breach of our policies, we ensure suitable disciplinary action is taken which can include termination.

 Cotswold Motor Group takes its responsibilities seriously and assess the risk of slavery and trafficking into out supplier process for areas we deem to be at high risk.

 As part of our risk assessments, we have procedures in place to identify whether there is a possible risk of slavery and human trafficking either in the business or our supply chain.
 Our sources of supply are predominantly from the United Kingdom, Europe and the United States.
 As such, we do not view this as a significant risk and, as a result we have taken no further steps to assess and manage that risk.
 However, should a risk be identified, we aim to work with our colleagues and suppliers to ensure collaboration to remedy or mitigate such risks.